MonoidMusician/blog/sources/comprehensive_errors.md

 So … how in the world do we make this readwritable state parallel? … well, we don't.

-In fact, it's worse: if we stack errors and state in the useful way (i.e. `StateT (ExceptT e m) s`)., we only get state information when no error has occurred.
+In fact, it's worse: if we stack errors and state in the useful way ([i.e.]{t=} `StateT (ExceptT e m) s`)., we only get state information when no error has occurred.
 Thus the sequential nature of state infects the potentially-parallel errors portion of the stack, and we're back to only getting a single error at a time.

 <!-- TODO: applicative state composing wrong -->